JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 - **Forces now run on the GPU too — and win.** Molly's analytic backward is implemented as a native GPU-portable reverse pass (`compute_allegro_forces_ka`, KernelAbstractions), so forces run on CUDA and Metal, not just CPU.
-On CUDA the backward reproduces the CPU analytic forces to **machine precision** (max |ΔF| ≈ 2e-14, Float64) and is **flat ~4–18 ms from 64 to 4096 atoms — up to ~220× over Molly CPU-t8** and faster than nequip's CUDA autograd forces (~15 ms flat) at every size shown.
+On CUDA the backward reproduces the CPU analytic forces to **machine precision** (max |ΔF| ≈ 2e-14, Float64) and is **flat ~4–18 ms from 64 to 4096 atoms — ~300× over Molly CPU-t8** and faster than nequip's CUDA autograd forces (~15 ms flat) at every size shown.
   Metal forces (Float32, max |ΔF| ≈ 1e-5) run **6–30 ms**, ~25× over CPU-t8.
-On CPU the analytic
+The CPU analytic
-  backward is single-threaded (t1 ≈ t8), so it trails nequip CPU-t8 at large N — threading the CPU backward is the remaining CPU-side follow-up, but the GPU path is the one that matters for production. (`allegro-jax`'s CPU forces are dense and thread-insensitive, so they cannot reach 4096 atoms and are omitted from the forces figure, which holds every line to the same seven sizes.)
+  backward is threaded (tape build + both backward passes run per centre atom; only the final Cartesian scatter is serial), so CPU-t8 sits below t1 — but the gain is modest (~1.2× on the 12-core broadwell box, ~1.8× on the M3) because the reverse pass is allocation-heavy and so becomes memory-bandwidth-bound at higher core counts; the GPU path is the real forces speedup. `allegro-jax` CPU forces are XLA-fused and fully thread-insensitive, so its t1 and t8 forces lines coincide (the dense O(N²) run is timed adaptively so it still reaches 4096 atoms).

 ---